 Program to allocate dynamic memory using the malloc function and then delete using the delete operator

-Let's consider an example of creating dynamic memory using the malloc function and then using the delete operator to delete allocated memory in the C++ programming language.
+Let's explore an instance of allocating dynamic memory with the malloc function and subsequently deallocating the allocated memory using the delete operator in the C++ programming language.

 Program6.cpp